Boudin. Etoufeé. Jambalaya. Muffulettas, Po-Boys.

 For good healthy food on the go, pop into the Green Fork.

-Also located on Prytania Street (there is a second Green Fork in Metairie), they specialize in creating delicious and nutritious fresh juices, smoothies, and “Take Aways,” the latter encompassing spinach and hemp proteins, almond butters, cashew milk, dates, a variety of fresh salads and vegan entrées, and several varieties of bottled cold brewed coffees and teas.
+Also located on Prytania Street (there are also Green Forks in Metairie, Covington and Prytania), they specialize in creating delicious and nutritious fresh juices, smoothies, and “Take Aways,” the latter encompassing spinach and hemp proteins, almond butters, cashew milk, dates, a variety of fresh salads and vegan entrées, and several varieties of bottled cold brewed coffees and teas.

 Their juice list is extensive, with plenty to choose from and let love-up your body like The Thoughtful - cucumber, fennel, mint, parsley, romaine, celery, and lime; Faith - grapefruit, orange, lemon, lime, pineapple, and ginger; Compassion - cucumber, celery, romaine, kale, spinach, cilantro, line, and pineapple; and Miracle - kale, cucumber, tumor group, romaine, and lemon.